Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

-    - Use testing to detect a failure in a web site and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the web site no longer contains the failure and the fix did not compromise other functions in the web site.
+    - Use testing to detect a failure in a web site and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the web site no longer contains the failure and the fix did not compromise other components of the web site.
     - Use a text editor to participate in remote web development by effectively completing the following tasks:
         - Creating and accepting an invitation to collaboratively implement a